Or, How My Team Survived Aural Water-Boarding…

 I’m telling you, the click track has really made us better, and better than we actually are.
 The experience of playing with a click has given us all a better sense of time.
 And the unifying factor of the click really does make us tighter as a band.

-For discussion - how have you migrated to using a click?
+How have you migrated to using a click?
 Any other points and tips for using a metronome or click with your team?

 If you’re just starting down this path, any questions this post didn’t answer?